When do you need to microchip?

 There are three cases when microchipping your cat or dog is mandatory:

-- If your cat or dog is under 12 weeks;
+- If your cat or dog is over 12 weeks old;

 - If a cat or dog is being sold or given away; or